What is life insurance in Switzerland

 Life insurance

-With life insurance, again with 20% insurance fee and 3% interest.
-Result: CHF 266,000, even though you were completely covered for 30 years and never had to worry about any finances.
+With life insurance, again with 20% insurance fee and 5% interest.
+Result: CHF 385’765, PLUS you were completely covered for 30 years and never had to worry about what life throws at you.

 In summary